BLOG

 Conclusion

-China's skills landscape in 2026 is defined by government-backed urgency and quantifiable talent gaps.
+China's skills demand in 2026 is defined by government-backed urgency and quantifiable talent gaps.
 From a 4 million projected AI shortfall to a 2 million cybersecurity deficit and a 300,000-person semiconductor gap, the numbers leave no room for ambiguity.
 The 15th Five-Year Plan, the AI Plus Initiative, and the State Council's vocational training drive all point in the same direction: organizations that invest in workforce development now will gain a lasting competitive advantage.

 Running Training Across Multiple China Locations?